 As you can see, there are plenty of benefits that justify the high annual fee for this card.
 That being said it certainly isn’t for everyone, especially if you don’t travel or see no value in lounge access, hotel status etc.

-Especially for the first year, this card is an absolute no-brainer if you’re remotely interested in luxury travel.
-80,000 bonus points should get you at least $6000 worth of premium travel value when used correctly (flying business or first class).
+Especially for the first year, this card is an absolute no-brainer if you’re remotely interested in luxury travel thanks for the sign up bonus of 80,000 points.